 2014 Dodge Avenger Review

-Reviewers note that the Avenger’s base four-cylinder engine has sufficient power for daily driving, but they’re more enthusiastic about the optional V6, which has one of the highest horsepower ratings in the class.
+Test drivers note that the 2014 Avenger’s base four-cylinder engine has sufficient power for daily driving, but they’re more enthusiastic about the optional V6, which has one of the highest horsepower ratings in the class.
 A four-speed automatic transmission is standard and a six-speed automatic is optional, and some test drivers say the Avenger’s six-speed transmission can be slow to downshift.
 The base Avenger gets an EPA-estimated 21/30 mpg city/highway, which is among the worst fuel economy ratings in the class.
 With a V6 engine, the Avenger gets 19/29 mpg, which is also less than the fuel economy of many V6-powered affordable midsize cars.
 Auto writers agree that the Avenger doesn’t have the sharp handling offered by many of its rivals, though it’s generally composed around curves.
 Steering is responsive but numb, they report.